top of page

 Brian Leach head shot.png

 A fascination with new harmonies and timbres leads me to design and build one-of-a-kind musical instruments with unique character.
 I completed my studies in Musical Instrument Building at St. John’s Central College Cork in 2017.
-Drawing on a degree in Astrophysics, and a Masters in Music Technology, I design electronic/acoustic instruments with a solid scientific understanding, technical intuition, and an artist’s eye.
+Drawing on a degree in Astrophysics, and a Masters in Music Technology, I design acoustic instruments with a solid scientific understanding, technical intuition, and an artist’s eye.

 Recently my traditional Irish style composition “Trip to Teulada” featured on a Heritage Council commissioned video, “A Short History of Irish Travellers”, which promoted traveller awareness and combatted racism against that community.